 The festival of Eid al-Fitr is celebrated with great affection in Saudi Arabia.
 It involves delicious meals comprising of traditional Saudi recipes and decoration of homes.
 Following prayers, families gather at their patriarchal homes with families and relatives.
 Young children receive gifts from the elder family members, and a special Eid meal is prepared.
 Family members distribute gifts among themselves and also offer gifts to strangers.
 In some areas of Saudi, neighbours put large rugs on the streets and each household will cook and share meals with all the neighbours!

 Eid in India

 In India, the night before Eid is called Chaand Raat which means ‘Night of the Moon’.
 Muslims of India visit markets, shopping malls and bazaars with their families to buy new clothes, gifts and sweets.
-Ladies apply the traditional henna on their hands and feet and purchase colourful bangles.
+As part of the Eid al Fitr traditions, ladies apply henna on their hands and feet and purchase colourful bangles.
 Indian Muslims greet each other saying ‘Eid Mubarak’, followed by a formal embrace.
 Gifts and new clothes are distributed to the family members and relatives, and traditional sweets like Sivayyan, Lachcha and Kheer are prepared.